probmods/chapters/inference-process.md

 Proposals are made by changing a single random choice, then updating the execution (which may result in choices being created or deleted).

 To get this all to work we need a way to identify random choices across different executions of the program.
-We can do this by augmenting the program with ''call names''.
+We can do this by augmenting the program with "call names".

+## Biases of MCMC

+An MCMC sampler is guaranteed to take unbiased samples from its stationary distribution ''in the limit'' of arbitrary time between samples.
+In practice MCMC will have characteristic biases in the form of long burn-in and slow mixing.

+We already saw an example of slow mixing above: the first Markov chain we used to sample from the uniform distribution would take (on average) several iterations to switch from `a` or `b` to `c` or `d`.
+In order to get approximately independent samples, we needed to wait longer than this time between taking iterations.
+In contrast, the more efficient Markov chain (with uniform transition function) let us take sample with little lag.
+In this case poor mixing was the result of a poorly chosen transition function.
+Poor mixing is often associated with multimodal distributions.

-## States with structure and Gibbs sampling
+# States with structure and Gibbs sampling

 Above the states were single entities (letters or numbers), but of course we may have probabilistic models where the state is more complex.
 In this case, element-wise proposals (that change a single part of the state at a time) can be very convenient.